oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

           claimName: soadb-pvc
 ```

-If you are using Oracle Container Engine for Kubernetes and you created the persistent
+If you are using the Oracle Container Engine for Kubernetes and you created the persistent
 volume claim as shown above, you will need to add an `initContainer` to change the
-owner of the filesystem to the correct `oracle` user that the Oracle Database image
+owner of the file system to the correct `oracle` user that the Oracle Database image
 uses (which is uid 54321).
 You can do this by adding the lines shown below:

 ```yaml